reza107-hub/toyAssemble-client/README.md

 - **Addition of New Toys:** The project provides a user-friendly form for adding new toys to the inventory.
 Fields include picture URL, name, seller name (if applicable), seller email (if applicable), sub-category, price, rating, available quantity, and description.

+- **Responsive design:** Ensure that the website is responsive and adapts well to different screen sizes, providing an optimal viewing experience on both desktop and mobile devices.

 ## Live Link

 [Add your client-side live link to your website here]